liberaledemokraten/asciidoc-theme/images/README.md

 The mentioned files may contain trademarked or otherwise copyrighted ressources such as logos and other type of images.
 Therefore, the contents are not distributed along this repository.
+You may find sample PDF outputs for each theme linked in the top-level [README](../README.md) file.